kyleolivo/kyleci/README.md

-A very simple CI server
+A very simple CI server.